 ProVision Partners Cooperative provides goods and services for its owners.
-The member/owners of the co-op elect the board of directors to represent them, oversee the operations and set polices for the co-op.
-The board of directors elect a chairperson to preside and officiate, establish company polices and hire a general manager to carry out the policies.
+The member/owners of the co-op elect the board of directors to represent them, oversee the operations and set policies for the co-op.
+The board of directors elect a chairperson to preside and officiate, establish company policies and hire a general manager to carry out the policies.

 General Manager: Rob Larson